Château Beau-Séjour Bécot Saint-Émilion 2020 - 1er Grand Cru Classé B (magnum)

 Nose

-Very elegant, bouquet of fresh roses, black cherry, plum, licorice, menthol, complemented by complex spicy aromas.
+Very elegant, with notes of fresh roses, black cherry, plum, licorice, and menthol, complemented by complex spicy aromas

 Serve